12 Types of Intimacy Every Marriage Needs to Grow

 Make one meal feel special (candle counts).

-Compliment something beautiful about them.
+Compliment something beautiful about your partner.

 Rituals